This golden calf can be found here:

 At one point, my life looked like this:

-I have, at times, sacrificed a lot of my own needs and my children's needs to feed the grandiosity of a man.
+I cannot stomach the woman I once was, the woman who sacrificed a lot of her own needs and her children's needs to feed the grandiosity of a man.
 Now, I am thrilled to not do that and I enjoy my children a lot more and can be more present to them without the complications a relationship can bring.
 That being said, I'm pretty sure I'd be happy to welcome a man who can be an asset instead of a liability, someone who could add to our lives instead of dragging us down.
 But it is a point of grieving for me.
 I loved the role of wife and mother.
 I loved having someone come home to me, or me come home to them.
 I love family as a general institution, the idea of supportive fathers, and the concept of loving husband.
 I know others have them.
 Because of my life experiences, I will always associate family with "broken".
 My children will associate family with broken, too, and we still talk about their unique longings for a whole family.

 I don't know if we talk about these things as much as we should.
 I don't know if these pictures of nuclear families are part of cultural or biological programming, or if they simply represent a harmony, a wholeness that me and my children lack.
 I don't know if these pictures are confronted as often as they should be for what they are.
 They aren't lies, per se, but they do carry longing and grief...longing for people who model mutual respect, wholeness, and the sanctity of love.
 This nuclear family concept has surely been crumbling for a long time, and it has many enemies that actively work to make it difficult.
 Not impossible, but harder than before.
 And that takes for granted that the woman is respected, which we know was not true in the 50's.
 Domestic violence in that rigid of an image was just swept under the rug.
 For that reason, I'm angry about the image and think it's stupid, the same way I get mad at people who wear the t-shirt or display the bumper stickers but in their doing are opposite of the image they project.
 I have come to despise images without substance, even my own.